Frequently Asked Questions

 What is its mission?

-The center is committed to conducting cutting edgy energy research, educating the next generation of scientists and engineers, and partnering with industry to advance competitiveness.
+The center is committed to conducting cutting edge energy research, educating the next generation of scientists and engineers, and partnering with industry to advance competitiveness.

 What kind of research does CAES conduct?